shouvikray/koreader-dashboard/README.md

 # koreader-dashboard
-A dashboard plugin for koreader, more aimed towards general statistics and notes than just books.
+A dashboard plugin for koreader, more aimed towards general statistics and reminders than just books.

 ## This project uses no AI.
 AI is not used in developing this project.
 This is my first time actually making something for public use, so I do apologize if my code is scuffed (ᵕ—ᴗ—).